totaldebug/totaldebug.uk/_posts/2019-09-17-ubiquiti-unifi-usg-content-filter-configuration.md

 commit
 ```

-To make this a permenant change you can create a configuration file on the controller, run the command:
+To make this a permanent change you can create a configuration file on the controller, run the command:

 ```
 mca-ctrl -t dump-cfg
 ```

-Find the &#8220;service&#8221; section and delete all content other than the webproxy, it should looks similar to below:
+Find the &#8220;service&#8221; section and delete all content other than the web proxy, it should looks similar to below:

 ```
 "service": {